 Our unit is named after the author we are studying within the first half term.
 Hopefully by looking at some of his amazing work, we will find some inspiration for our own writing!

 The Anthony Browne Team is made up of two mixed Year 3 & 4 classes taught by Mrs Norrington and Miss Byard.
-They are supported by Mrs Wills, Mrs Ellison, Miss Edis, Mrs Bloszyk and Miss Tomlinson.
+They are supported by Mrs Wills, Mrs Evans, Mrs Ellison, Mrs Henfrey, Mrs Bloszyk, Mrs Greenfield and Miss Tomlinson.

 Our timetable for a day's work is designed to maximise learning opportunities.
 Below is an overview of a typical day: